Chan Law Firm LLC

 Knowledgeable, Dependable Service In Probate, Trust And Estate Law

 The death of a loved one is an extremely difficult time for any family.
 Opening and administering an estate is an onerous task during such a stressful time.
-At Chan Law Firm, we have extensive experience working closely with families to efficiently administer estates and deal with creditors, if necessary.
-Our Marietta based team can make recommendations on the different types of pleadings to file with the probate court based on your specific needs, and we can prepare those filings for you.
+At Chan Law Firm LLC, we have extensive experience working closely with families to efficiently administer estates and deal with creditors, if necessary.
+Ophelia Chan, our founding attorney, brings more than 24 years of experience to the table.
+Our Marietta-based team can make recommendations on the different types of pleadings to file with the probate court based on your specific needs, and we can prepare those filings for you.

 Our firm also counsels families on alternatives to opening an estate, if such an option is available.
 During this difficult time, we can help alleviate the stress of dealing with the courts, handling creditors, and distributing the estate among heirs and beneficiaries.